EternalRival/decision-making-tool-task/README.md

 2. In the wheel rotation state, the `outside click` functionality must be temporarily disabled.
 3. In the initial and winning states `outside click` functions as it should.

+##### Duration

+1. Displays a `duration` `<input>` element next to the `wheel` for setting the rotation duration in seconds.
+2. `duration` element must be able to be edited by the user.
+3. `duration` element must take only numbers.
+4. `duration` element must have a default value, which should be between 5 and 30 seconds.
+5. In the wheel rotation state, `duration` element must be temporarily visually disabled and must not be functioning.
+6. In the initial and winning states `duration` element returns to its original state and functions as it should.

 ##### Spin

 1. Displays a `spin button` next to the `wheel` for start rotation of the wheel.
 The appearance of this button should clearly indicate its purpose *(contain appropriate text and/or icon. e.g., "spin", "play", etc.)*.
-2. The `spin button` click must initiate rotation of the wheel.
+2. The `spin button` click must attempt to initiate rotation of the wheel.
+   - If the `duration` input value is greater than five seconds inclusive, the wheel should successfully initiate rotation.
+   - Otherwise, the user should be notified of incorrect input *(the default form validation is enough, but you can implement a custom one if you want)*.
-3. In the wheel rotation state, `spin button` must be temporarily visually disabled and must not be functioning.
+4. In the wheel rotation state, `spin button` must be temporarily visually disabled and must not be functioning.
-4. In the initial and winning states `spin button` returns to its original state and functions as it should.
+5. In the initial and winning states `spin button` returns to its original state and functions as it should.

-##### Time

-1. Displays a `time` `<input>` element next to the `wheel` for setting the rotation time in seconds.
-2. `time` element must be able to be edited by the user.
-3. `time` element must take only numbers.
-4. `time` element must have a default value, which should be between 5 and 30 seconds.
-5. In the wheel rotation state, `time` element must be temporarily visually disabled and must not be functioning.
-6. In the initial and winning states `time` element returns to its original state and functions as it should.

 ## Crosscheck Penalties